 Urgent appointment slots are usually available same day but do go fast and are all subject to availability.

-If your condition is non-urgent you can expect to see a GP within five working days, though you may have to wait longer if you want to see a particular GP.
-If you do not need an appointment within five working days you also have the option to book ahead if this is more convenient to you.
+We are currently extremely busy with regard to GP appointments so if your condition is non-urgent you can expect to see a GP within 3-4 weeks, though you may have to wait longer if you want to see a particular GP.
+You also have the option to book ahead if this is more convenient to you.

 Nurses based in our practice treat patients for a wide range of common conditions.
 You will be asked by our receptionist to give a reason for your appointment.
 This is to make sure that you will see the correct clinician and we provide the correct clinician sufficent amount of time to carry out the appointment.